H-Bahn: Suspension and propulsion

 The carrier is a hollow rectangular box girder with a slit in the bottom through which the cabin is suspended at the running gear, whose two axles carry the load with a rubber wheel on both sides providing both suspension and propulsion.
 Two wheels run horizontally along the top and bottom of the interior side walls of the carrier box, providing horizontal guidance.
 Thus, the designation as a monorail system is to be taken with a grain of salt, meaning just that there is a single axis of suspension.

 400-volt three-phase current is taken from four conductors at the side wall.
 Above those, a cable provides continuous wireless data connection between the train and the control center.

 All contact between the suspended cabin and the fixed system is enclosed in the interior of the carrier box, protected from the elements.
-In this sense, the SIPEM suspension system is similar to the one used by the earlier SAFEGE system (which was developed in France and which is used on two networks in Japan), but is much narrower, both the carrier box as well as the open slit for the suspension.
+In this sense, the SIPEM suspension system is similar to the one used by the earlier SAFEGE system (which was developed in France and is used on two networks in Japan), but is much narrower, both the carrier box as well as the open slit for the suspension.